MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/archive-twitter-data-with-sample-connector.md

 Durante a conclusão desta etapa (seguindo as instruções passo a passo), você salvará as informações a seguir em um arquivo de texto.
 Os valores para eles serão usados para configurar o aplicativo do conector do Twitter na etapa 6.

-- ID do aplicativo Twitter
+- Chave de API do Twitter
-- Segredo do aplicativo Twitter (chave secreta da API)
+- Chave secreta da API do Twitter
-- Token de cliente do Twitter
+- Token de acesso do Twitter
-- Segredo de token do cliente Twitter
+- Segredo do token de acesso do Twitter

 ## <a name="step-6-configure-the-twitter-connector-app"></a>Etapa 6: configurar o aplicativo do conector do Twitter